Share what kind of mom you are!

 How a Little Science Can Improve Your Sex Life

-A few months back, I was listening to a podcast about sex in marriage.
-One little fact about how to improve your sex life stood out.
-Did you know that most research on sex and sexual arousal has been done on men?
+Did you know most research on sex and sexual arousal has been done on men?
 What we consider to be the traditional sexual response cycle—desire, arousal, climax, resolution—was based entirely on the man’s sex drive and how men experience sex.
+If the research on sex is based on a man’s response, then so are all the things the research influences, including our expectations.
+And that’s a problem.

 What It’s Actually Like for Women